aave/aave-utilities/README.md

 <h1 align="center">Aave Utilities</h1>

-The Aave Protocol is a decentralized non-custodial liquidity market protocol where users can participate as depositors or borrowers.
-The protocol is a set of open source smart contracts which facilitate the supply and borrowing of user funds.
+The Aave Protocol is a decentralized non-custodial liquidity protocol where users can participate as suppliers or borrowers.
+The protocol is a set of open source smart contracts which facilitate the logic of user interactions.
 These contracts, and all user transactions/balances are stored on a public ledger called a blockchain, making them accessible to anyone

 Aave Utilities is a JavaScript SDK for interacting with V2 and V3 of the Aave